-In accordance with the scope of services outlined in the Sikeston Board of Municipal Utilities (SBMU) Work Order No. 4 dated August 02, 2016, GREDELL Engineering Resources, Inc. (Gredell Engineering) conducted an initial structural stability assessment for the SBMU Sikeston Power Station (SPS) Bottom Ash Pond, a coal combustion residual (CCR) surface impoundment.
+In accordance with the scope of services outlined in the Sikeston Board of Municipal Utilities (SBMU) Work Order No. 39 dated August 11, 2021, GREDELL Engineering Resources, Inc. (Gredell Engineering) completed a periodic review and update of the 2016 structural stability assessment for the SBMU Sikeston Power Station (SPS) Bottom Ash Pond, a coal combustion residual (CCR) surface impoundment update as specified under 40 CFR 257.73(f)(3).
 The purpose of this assessment was to determine if the Bottom Ash Pond was designed, constructed, operated, and maintained in a manner consistent with recognized and generally accepted good engineering practices under the Federal CCR rule, section (§) 40 CFR 257.73(d).
-This report describes Gredell Engineering's assessment for the Bottom Ash Pond and includes the required certification by a qualified professional engineer stating this structural stability assessment was conducted in accordance with §257.73(d).
+This report describes Gredell Engineering's assessment for the Bottom Ash Pond and includes the required certification by a qualified professional engineer stating the periodic review of the 2021 structural stability assessment was conducted in accordance with §257.73(d).